Holme-on-Spalding-Moor: History

 Holme-on-Spalding-Moor village is named for its location on the Spalding Moor.
 In very early censuses of England (before the 16th century) the village was sometimes listed as Holme, Spalding Moor, Yorkshire, though there is little evidence of any other towns scattered across the moor at that or any time.
-The word Holme is Danish of origin and means island.
+The word Holme is Danish origin and means island.

 Spalding Moor was a marsh, dominated by a single hill which consists of Keuper marl; on the hill a small church was built in the 13th century which served as a landmark across the moor.
 The village was built on the holme west of the church, hence the name.

 Through the 17th and 18th centuries, the main occupation for people in the village was growing and dressing hemp.
 This gave rise to it sometimes been referred to as "Hemp-Holme".

 In July 1984, a late Iron Age logboat (750–390 BC), now known as the Hasholme Logboat, was discovered at Hasholme in the south-east of the parish.
 The area was also noted for being a centre of Roman pottery.
 Numerous excavations have taken place since 1853, when several urns that had been found in the village were donated to the Yorkshire Philosophical Society.